Non-stop flights to Melbourne (MEL)

 Flights from Taiwan to Melbourne

-In Taiwan, the only airport that has a direct connection to Melbourne is Taipei.
+Taipei is the only city in Taiwan with direct flights to Melbourne.
 From Taipei, direct flights are offered by China Airlines (SkyTeam).

 Flights from Thailand to Melbourne